Hull rides strong final round to Am three-peat

 "That's unbelievable.
 I don't even know what to say about that," said Hull.

-But it speaks for itself, particularly the bullet-proof manner in which Hull won it.
+But it speaks for itself, particularly the way Hull won it.
 He hit 15 greens and an apron in the last round and made literally every putt he had to make, including a variety of par-savers from 6 to 12 feet.

 Hull had two 66s this week for the tournament's two lowest scores.